-Alternatively known as Control A and C-a, Ctrl+A is a shortcut key most often used to select all text, or other objects while in a graphical user environment.
+Alternatively known as Control+A and C-a, Ctrl+A is a keyboard shortcut most often used to select all text, files, pictures, or other objects while in a graphical user environment.

 Ctrl+A in Excel and other spreadsheet programs

 If you're editing the contents of a cell and press Ctrl+A, nothing will happen.

 Ctrl+A in Microsoft PowerPoint

 In Microsoft PowerPoint, the Ctrl+A keyboard shortcut has the following functions.

 - In the Normal view, select all contents of the slide.